 If your website designer, for example, offers to set up and maintain a Google AdWords or Facebook Ads account for you, don’t agree to that.

 Instead, establish your own accounts in your own name, and then give them access to it.

 Then you will always have access to your own information and tracking.

 The designer can still do all the set up of the actual ads, keywords, etc. But you’ll control your own ad spending and you can always cut of the designer’s access if you need to.

 If they set up the AdWords or Facebook Ads account in their name, then you lose all your ads, history and tracking if you ever part ways.

 Plus, you don’t have total control over your spending each month.
 I don’t know about you, but that would make me very uncomfortable!

 There are also many website designers who may offer to register your domain for you and set up hosting services for your home staging website.

-What all of this boils down to is that if your website designer offers to handle your hosting and Google AdWords accounts be sure you can trust them – a lot – before you agree to any arrangement.
+What all of this boils down to is that if your website designer offers to handle your hosting and Google AdWords or Facebook Ads accounts, be sure you can trust them – a lot – before you agree to any arrangement.

 If you don’t know enough about this or what questions you should be asking your designer, remember you can book a coaching call with me.